colterchristofferson/Zenith/README.md

 Ration: Stabilize food supply at the cost of morale.
 Winning & Losing: The game ends when the population reaches zero or morale collapses.
 The goal is to survive as long as possible.

-Project Structure Zenith/ │ ├── main.py # Main game loop ├── game_logic.py # Game mechanics ├── assets/ # Game assets (optional) └── README.md # Documentation
+Project Structure Zenith/ │ ├── main.py ├── game_logic.py ├── assets/└── README.md

 Contributing

 Fork the repository, create a feature branch, and submit a pull request.
 Credits

-Developer: [Your Name]
+Developer: ColterChristofferson
-Libraries: Pygame """
+Libraries: Pygame